hienng9/taxed/docs/pages/installation-testing.rst

     $ cd taxed

-In case you download the project, then open your terminal to change to the directory where the project is located.
+Otherwise, extract the download file, open your terminal to change to the directory where the project is extracted and go to the folder name taxed.
 From this point on, we will be using the terminal.

 Creating a virtual environment
 ==============================================